RoboJackets/ros-training/code/instructions/week7.md

 ```c++
 cv::GaussianBlur(frame, frame, cv::Size(3,3), 0, 0)
 ```
-where in case the kernel size is 3.
+where in this case the kernel size is 3.

 ## HSV
 A color space is just a way of encoding a color with numbers.
 BGR is the default color space for OpenCV,